stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### HELEN

-Ben, what do you want to see?
+Ben, what do you wanna see?

 #### BEN